cdozdil/OptiScaler/Config.md

 QualityRatioUltraPerformance=auto
 ```

+**
-**When both overrides enabled `Upscale Ratio Override` have priority over `Quality Ratio Override`.**
+If both overrides are enabled, the `UpscaleRatioOverride` has priority over the `QualityRatioOverride`**

-When `DrsMaxOverrideEnabled` is enabled it limits maximum internal rendering resolution to preset rendering resolution instead of display resolution for DRS supported games.
-When enabled it effectively disables DRS.
-Works with both `QualityRatioOverride` and `UpscaleRatioOverride`
+When `DrsMaxOverrideEnabled` is enabled, it limits the maximum internal rendering resolution to the default rendering resolution instead of the display resolution for DRS supported games.
+When enabled, it effectively disables DRS.
+Works with both `QualityRatioOverride` and `UpscaleRatioOverride`.

-From in-game menu it can be changed and saved but usually after restarting game or resolution change setting become effective.
+These can be changed and saved from the in-game menu, but usually the change will take effect after a restart or resolution change.

 ![quality ratio](images/q_ratio.png)

 ### Init Flags
-These settings lets you override DLSS init flags to fix some issues.
+These settings allow you to override the DLSS init flags to fix some issues.

 ```ini
 [Depth]